Toreon Office | Grotehondstraat 44 1/1 - 2018 Antwerpen | +32 3 369 33 96

 Description

-2 hour awareness session built around the OWASP CI/CD Top 10, to show the ways a CI/CD pipeline can be attacked and defended.
-It also covers some case studies of real world CI/CD breaches such as the SolarWinds incident.
-Intended for a technical audience that has some awareness of how CI/CD pipelines are structured.
+This is an awareness session built around the OWASP CI/CD Top 10 to demonstrate the ways a CI/CD pipeline can be attacked and defended.
+It also covers some case studies of real-world CI/CD breaches such as the SolarWinds incident.
+This session is intended for a technical audience that has some awareness of how CI/CD pipelines are structured.

 Target Audience